Comparison of a Tooth Bridge vs an implant

 It can be a tough choice, but you will need to discuss your suitability for each treatment with a dentist.
 In either case, if you have dental health issues, such as active gum disease or tooth decay, these will need to be dealt with before any restorative treatment is undertaken.

-Why not schedule an appointment with the experienced, friendly team at Beyond Dental Care on (07) 3067 9086 and take the first step towards restoring your smile.
+Why not schedule an appointment with the experienced, friendly team at Beyond Dental Care.
+Get in touch today.

 Australian Dental Association – How Many Teeth Do You Have?
 How Many Teeth Will You Keep?